PBIS in Action

 PBIS schools across Wisconsin have created a more positive environment for students and staff by establishing clear expectations for their students and taking active steps in teaching, modeling and reinforcing appropriate behaviors school wide.

-Wisconsin schools have been implementing PBIS since the Fall of 2006, with rapid growth in the number of trained PBIS schools in Wisconsin occurring within the last two years.
-As of July 1, 2012, over 1,009 schools in 212 districts in Wisconsin have attended PBIS training.
+Wisconsin schools have been implementing PBIS since the Fall of 2006, with rapid growth in the number of trained PBIS schools in Wisconsin.
+As of July 1, 2014, 1,051 schools in 225 districts in Wisconsin have attended PBIS training.

 Number of Trained PBIS Schools